Infant Mortality Rate, by Leading Causes of Death

 - Measures of Infant Mortality on Kidsdata.org

-- Infant mortality rate, as three-year averages
+- Overall infant mortality rate, over three-year periods

 - Infant Mortality